makokaz/parallel-distributed-programming/20vgg/README.md

   - The baseline code should achieve a training loss = 0.851912320 after 4 iterations (256 images have been processed) and took about 4 minutes on my laptop.
 Your code should achieve a similar loss in a similar setting unless you somehow break it.
 It should be much faster, of course.

 Remarks: The setting (of achieving loss = 0.85.. for the same 64 images used for training) is not very meaningful as a machine learning task.
 First, it achieves good classification performance only for data used for training and not for validation data.
 If you check the network against a validation data, the loss is still very large, so clearly the mission has not been accomplished.
 Having a large gap between training data and validation data means the network may be over-fitting.
 Second, the dataset is obviously too small to be meaningful.
 We nevertheless allow such settings to make a single experiment finish quickly and make it still possible to observe that the loss is decreasing (so you got the job done correctly).
 Having a more stringent condition, e.g., achieve a similar loss for validation data, would make the training time much longer.

+* With all that said, you are encouraged to run the program in more practically useful settings (e.g., use the full data set, leaving a tenth of it for validation and run long enough to achieve a good loss/accuracy) once you have a reasonably fast code.

 Guide for development
 ==========================